 Ex-CIA

-Mallory’s sentencing serves as a stark reminder of the risks intelligence agencies face in today’s world.
-As global tensions rise, the case emphasizes the need for vigilance and strong security measures to counter espionage and protect national interests.
+The Mallory judgment is indeed a haunting reminder of the risks that agencies face in this scenario of the world.
+As global tensions reach their peak, this case points toward vigilance and high security against espionage and to protect national interests.